cds-snc/covid-alert-server/README.md

 ## Who Built COVID Shield?

-We are a group of Shopify volunteers who want to help to slow the spread of COVID-19 by offering our skills and experience developing scalable, easy to use applications.
-We are releasing COVID Shield free of charge and with a flexible open-source license.
+COVID Shield was originally developed by [volunteers at Shopify](https://www.covidshield.app/).
+It was [released free of charge under a flexible open-source license](https://github.com/CovidShield/server).

-For questions, we can be reached at <press@covidshield.app>.
+This repository is being developed by the [Canadian Digital Service](https://digital.canada.ca/).
+We can be reached at <cds-snc@tbs-sct.gc.ca>.